 - The only Level 1 Pediatric Trauma Center in the region

 - The MIND Institute for neurodevelopmental research and care

-• The Pediatric Telemedicine program
+- The Pediatric Telemedicine program

-• The Virtual Center for educational simulation
+- The Virtual Center for educational simulation

-UC Davis is the major referral center for a large geographic area including most of Northern California, Western Nevada, and Southern Oregon, and we are the only pediatric residency program in Northern California outside of the San Francisco Bay region.
+UC Davis is the major referral center for a large geographic area including most of Northern California, Western Nevada, and Southern Oregon, and we are the only pediatric residency program in Northern California outside of the San Francisco Bay Area.
 Our patient population reflects the ethnic diversity of the area providing unique challenges for residents caring for families with different cultural origins.
 The majority of inpatient training occurs at the Children's Hospital.

 In order to provide residents the opportunity to develop the skills, knowledge, and experiences to serve as leaders within their community and their profession, all residents complete a Scholarly Project during residency.
 Residents select their scholarly project in any of 4 focus areas: research, community advocacy, quality improvement and patient safety, or medical education.
 Each resident will design and implement a scholarly project that will culminate in the preparation of an abstract and poster during their third year of residency.
 We look forward to preparing residents for a career that involves a lifetime of learning and unlimited possibilities.